arjun05-tf/Machine-Learning-Projects/linear-regression-from-scratch/README.md

 jupyter notebook project1.ipynb
 ```

-All steps—from preprocessing to convergence visualization—are contained within the notebook.
+All steps from preprocessing to convergence visualization are contained within the notebook.

 ---